juliecomilla/Mobile-Web-Development/README.md

-Mobile and Web Development Travel App using React JS, React Native, Python with Flask.
+Mobile and Web Development NYC Food App using React JS, React Native, Python with Flask.

 Stretch Goals:
 1. Using MongoDB instead of SQLlite